Back to Civil Case Opening page

 How do I determine if it is a Seattle or Tacoma jurisdiction?

 The following counties reside in the Seattle division: Island, King, San Juan, Skagit, Snohomish, and Whatcom.

 The following counties reside in the Tacoma division: Clallam, Clark, Cowlitz, Grays Harbor, Jefferson, Kitsap, Lewis, Mason, Pacific, Pierce, Skamania, Thurston, and Wahkiakum.

-No. Only Pro se litigants (including prisoners) may file their cases over the counter or by way of mail or e-mail.
+No. Only Pro se litigants (including prisoners) may file their cases over the counter or by way of mail or email.

-How to I get my summons issued?
+How do I get my summons issued?

 Download and save the summons form.
 Use this fillable form each time you post a summons to the court docket.
 Post each summons separately.
 Summon(es) will be issued by the court electronically the following day.

 You will receive a Notice of Electronic Filing (NEF) of the issued summons when the Clerk's Office enters it on the court's docket.
 Use the NEF document hyperlink to retrieve the issued summons form to effect service of process.

 What types of information do I need to redact?

 - Dates of Birth: redact to the year of birth.